Mortgage rates jump above 4% — prompting borrowers to return to a staple of the housing bubble

 It's increasingly expensive to buy a home: Not only are housing prices increasing by double-digits annually, but mortgage rates have been on the rise and this week topped 4% for the first time since May 2019.
 That's pushing more buyers to take out adjustable-rate mortgages — one of the financial products blamed for the 2006 housing crisis.

-The reason for the resurgence in interest in ARMs is clear: these loans offer an initial rate that's far lower than a conventional 30-year mortgage.
-For instance, the average initial rate for a 5/1-year ARM (an ARM that is fixed for 5 years, and then resets every year after that) stands at 3.19% — almost one percentage point lower than the 4.16% current rate for 30-year mortgage, according to Freddie Mac.
-But of course, once that 5-year initial rate expires, buyers can get hit with a higher rate — such as 5.19% instead of 3.19%.
+The reason for the resurgence in interest in ARMs is clear: These loans offer an initial rate that's far lower than a conventional 30-year mortgage.
+For instance, the average initial rate for a 5/1-year ARM (an ARM that is fixed for five years, and then resets every year after that) stands at 3.19% — almost one percentage point lower than the 4.16% current rate for 30-year mortgage, according to Freddie Mac.
+But of course, once that five-year initial rate expires, buyers can get hit with a higher rate — such as 5.19% instead of 3.19%.

 That initial rate can represent significant savings for homebuyers who are coping with record-high home prices.
 Median listing prices for properties have surged almost 27% since the start of the pandemic through February, reaching a high of almost $400,000, according to data from Realtor.com.